phanthaiduong22/trailing-spaces/README.md

 To access the settings: Go to **"File / Settings / Tools / Trailing Spaces"** (or **"Preferences / Tools / Trailing Spaces"** on Mac).

+### Enable Highlighting
+**Default: true**

+This is the master toggle for all trailing space highlighting.
+When disabled, no trailing spaces will be highlighted in any file.
+This setting can also be toggled using the "Toggle Trailing Spaces" action (`Alt+Shift+D`) or via the menu at "Edit / Trailing Spaces / Toggle Highlighting".

 ### Highlight Current Line
 **Default: true**

 Highlighting of trailing spaces in the currently edited line can be annoying: each time you are about to start a new word, the space you type is matched as trailing spaces.
 The currently edited line can thus be ignored by disabling this option.

-When this setting is disabled, trailing spaces in the line being edited will not be highlighted.
+When this setting is disabled, trailing spaces in the line being edited will not be highlighted (only effective when "Enable Highlighting" is also enabled).
 <!-- Plugin description end -->